 If suspect you’ve been the victim of medical negligence, take time to consider all your options and what’s best for you.
 But if you are unsure on what you should do, it is worth getting expert advice on your rights and options.
 There are time limits which apply to some action, so find out where you stand as soon as possible.

+While compensation cannot reverse the harm that has been done, it can provide financial support for medical expenses, lost income, and other damages caused.
 Getting back on track after suffering medical negligence can seem daunting, but with the right guidance, you can make it through the process.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.